Haydeni0/pi-humidity/ideas.md

 ## To do

+- Resize graphs to better fit the screen on fish tank
+  - or maybe zoom in
 - Have the plotter repeatedly check for updates to config files so they can be updated without restarting container
 - Increase update interval
 - Be able to change bucket width using the webpage
+- Also output static images of each graph that can be retrieved from the webserver

 ### Plotly Dash